Dutch Oven Daddy

 Social Media collage of the recipe of bbq chicken and rice.

-Barbecue Chicken and Rice in a dutch oven topped with bacon, cilantro, green onions, tomatoes, red onion, bbq sauce, and ranch dressing,
+BBQ Chicken and Rice in a dutch oven topped with bacon, cilantro, green onions, tomatoes, red onion, bbq sauce, and ranch dressing

 Jump to: